 We visited a litter of German Shepherds.
 Olivia wanted “to see what’s like” to visit puppies, and I suggested it might become our first and last encounter before adopting one.
 The breed is my favourite; the photos of the parents looked stunning, and we trusted our ability to tell puppy-love from the real deal.
 We risked it, leaving handfuls of consideration to the winds of romance.
 But Olivia had caught a truly good scent, and we followed it 2 hours out of the city to check out this batch or German Shepherd beauties.

-We pulled up to an acreage and switched my brain into “alert buyer mode” — then doubled to account for for the puppy factor.
-All signs indicated a dedicated breeder: an acreage showing care without indulgence, and the people were kind and sober.
+As we pulled up to an acreage, I switched my brain to “alert buyer mode” — then doubled it to account for for the puppy factor.
+All signs indicated a dedicated breeder: an acreage showing care without indulgence, and the people were kind and clear.
 I asked every question, direct and indirect, to ascertain whether the breeder cared more for dogs than money.
 His primary job as a mechanic, his experience owning horses, and that he and his wife had five children all suggested a couple who were empathetic, hard-working, and enthusiastic about living things.
 Lastly, he offered all manner of papers and knowledge about German Shepherds (it turned out he supplies them to the police force.)
 And when I saw the regal dam and sire I knew these dogs were of exceptional build and disposition.

 I was captivated, and so was Olivia, though unsure about the prospect of the notoriously powerful breed.
 I was clear on this: we didn’t need to worry about making the right decision; we would rely on it.
 Regardless of the breed, we will know which puppy is the prize, and I doubted we’d meet any dog as fine as the little black wonder who lingered like superb espresso on my mind.